 In her free time, she enjoys playing badminton, drinking tea, and exploring parks and museums across the valley.

 Grant Fogerty is the Entrepreneurial Programs Assistant for the Global Sport Institute.
 He is a student pursuing his undergraduate degree in Economics from the W.P.
 Carey School of Business at Arizona State University.
 He is expected to graduate in the Spring of 2020.

-Rachel is completing her Masters in International Cooperation and Development from Università Cattolica del Sacro Cuore.
+Rachel has her Masters in International Cooperation and Development from Università Cattolica del Sacro Cuore.
 Her focus is in Sport for Development.
 Prior to moving to Italy for her Masters, she graduated from UCLA with a bachelor’s degree in Gender Studies.